waveface/C3PO/README.md

 	for (UILabel *aLabel in self.interfaceLabels)
 		aLabel.text = NSLocalizedString(aLabel.text, @"C3PO Localized");

-This can be dynamically injected into the class hierarchies in a later release, but it’s eight in the morning, I haven’t slept, and my train departs at 13:00, so we’ll leave this for the next release.
+This can be dynamically injected into the class hierarchies in a later release, but it’s eight in the morning, I haven’t slept yet, and my train departs at 13:00, so we’ll leave this for the next release.

 Time to take your app to the world.

+##	FAQ

+###	`Localized.strings` now shows up as a binary file

+Use an [Attributes file](http://progit.org/book/ch7-2.html) — `.gitattributes`, and say:

+	*.strings text diff

 ##	Credits